FOUNDERS AND SENIOR LEVEL RELATIONSHIPS

 How we go about resolving it

-We are unique in being able to draw from a variety of skills to help resolve the issues.
-We brainstorm, with you and between ourselves, to find what will work.
-We will think about:
+We are unique in being able to draw from a variety of skills to help resolve the issues and provide you with different solutions all on fixed fee basis.

 The issue.
 Two founders had decided to end their partnership.
 Trust had broken down between them.
 One felt she had essentially carried the other for the past couple of years.
 The other felt unfairly judged, as though nothing she did was ever good enough in the eyes of her co-founder.
 Communication between them was nearly impossible and yet there were a load of decisions to make over the company's assets and liabilities (would one of them take the company over or would they dissolve it? who would be able to use the IP they had created going forward? who would be responsible for which practical steps necessary for the dissolution?).